PAZIUK/zozzso-online-study/README.md

 A website was created for online study. <br/>

-The website was created by Serhiy Paziuk and upgraded by Bohdan Grihorak (https://github.com/Grihorak-Bogdan) and Dionisiy Shtefanitsa.<br/>
+The website was created by Serhiy Paziuk and upgraded by Bohdan Grihorak (https://github.com/Grihorak-Bogdan) and Dionisii Shtefanitsa.<br/>

 ### Website : http://zozrozklad.zzz.com.ua <br/>